-The following table sets forth, for the year ended December 31, 2021, the fees billed by our independent registered public accountants.
+The following table sets forth, for the year ended December 31, 2022, the fees billed by our independent registered public accountants.
 Brightman Almagor Zohar & Co., a firm in the Deloitte Global Network, who have served as our principal independent registered public accounting firm since December 2020.
-Kost Forer Gabbay & Kasierer, a member of Ernst & Young Global, served as our principal independent registered public accounting firm prior to the appointment of Brightman Almagor Zohar & Co.